asciamanna/asciamanna.github.io/_drafts/remove-cross-team-dependencies.md

 ### Decision Making About the Work Can Decrease Morale

-A concerning issue with having the role that is responsible for all of the decision making about the work outside of the cross-functional team is that often the team never really understands the value of their work.
-They are completely disconnected not only from the decision making but also the customers they are trying to serve.
+A concerning issue with having the role that is responsible for all of the decision making about the work outside of the cross-functional team, is that often the team never really understands the value of their work.
+They are completely disconnected, not only from the decision making, but also the customers they are trying to serve.
 They don't understand whether what they are doing is important or if it is creating value for their customers.
 Without a sense of purpose, the morale on the team suffers.
 I often recommend people watch Chad Dickerson's